LBF38/proxycache/README.md

 - Static configuration
   - => need to refactor the `Proxy` struct
 - CLI
+  - minimal version for now.
+  - can be enhanced with config management + other flags for configuring the app
 - Load balancing
   - would have to create a proper router between endpoints and servers
 - Authentication